bloq/cloud-cli/README.md

 EXAMPLE

-1. Know which service is the cluster to create from, pick its `id`:
+1. In order to know which service is the cluster to create from, pick its `id`:

 ```bash
 $ bcl clusters services